 - Still, apps have to be light-weight

-How is it possible for a development agency or a multiskilled web-design studio to come up with a scalable, adaptable, relevant, light-weight and low-power smartphone-friendly mobile app fast without losing their marbles?
+How is it possible for a development agency or a multiskilled web-design studio to come up with a scalable, adaptable, relevant, light-weight, and low-power smartphone-friendly mobile app fast without losing its marbles?
 AMD is the solution.

 READ ALSO: How to outsource mobile development